 This work suggests four lines of future research.
 First, Easterlin et al. (2010) study shows that over the long term (usually a period of 10 years or more), life satisfaction does not increase as a country's GDP rises, but that in the short term, life satisfaction and GDP go together.
 Our study is limited by data from 6 years and thus cannot be generalized to shed light on the relationship between life satisfaction and economic development over a long period of time.
-A long-term and complete set of time series data is needed to fully understand whether or not temporal changes in economic development exert an influence on life satisfaction, but this effect diminishes beyond some threshold (Diener et al. 1993; Veenhoven 1991).
+A long-term and complete set of time series data is needed to fully understand whether or not temporal changes in economic development exert an influence on life satisfaction over longer periods.
+Second, a common assertion based on cross-sectional comparisons of nations is that at low levels of GDP per capita, economic growth increases life satisfaction, but this effect diminishes beyond some threshold (Diener et al. 1993; Veenhoven 1991).
 Usually, this threshold is around 8,000 U.S. dollars (Stevenson and Wolfers 2013).
 However, because the GDP per capita does not exceed 8,000 U.S. dollars in any of the counties in our sample, our work cannot contribute to this debate.
 More research should evaluate the contextual effects of economic development over a larger range of variation in it.
 Third, if both counties and household units or individuals within each county can be traced in longitudinal data, it is possible to estimate the effect of the increase in county-level GDP relative to that of the increase in personal income.
-Fourth, different aspects of happiness should be encompassed by distinguishing life satisfaction from emotional well-being, as Kahneman and Deaton (2010) suggest that emotional wellbeing and life satisfaction have distinct relationships with individual economic conditions.
+Fourth, different aspects of happiness should be encompassed by distinguishing life satisfaction from emotional well-being, as Kahneman and Deaton (2010) suggest that emotional well-being and life satisfaction have distinct relationships with individual economic conditions.